jeffwilliams/calc/README.md

     log2(p1): base-2 logarithm.
-This function only has the precision of a float64. lrev(p1): return a copy of list p1 with elements in reverse order lrp(p1, p2): return a list consisting of p1 repeated p2 times now(): return the number of milliseconds since epoch roll(p1, p2): roll p1 dice each having p2 sides and sum the outcomes sin(p1): sine.
+This function only has the precision of a float64. lrev(p1): return a copy of list p1 with elements in reverse order lrp(p1, p2): return a list consisting of p1 repeated p2 times map(p1, p2): return a new list which is the result of applying the function p2 to each element in p1 neg(p1): return -p1
+    now(): return the number of milliseconds since epoch reduce(p1, p2, p3): apply a dyadic function p2 to each element in the list p1 and an accumulator (having initial value p3), returning the final value of the accumulator roll(p1, p2): roll p1 dice each having p2 sides and sum the outcomes sin(p1): sine.
 This function only has the precision of a float64. sinh(p1): hyperbolic sine.
 This function only has the precision of a float64.